Artificial Intelligence & Autopilot

 Design and build the Dojo system, from the silicon firmware interfaces to the high-level software APIs meant to control it.
 Solve hard problems with state-of-the-art technology for high-power delivery and cooling, and write control loops and monitoring software that scales.
 Work with every aspect of system design where the limit is only your imagination, employing the full prowess of our mechanical, thermal and electrical engineering teams to create the next-generation of machine learning compute for use in Tesla datacenters.
 Collaborate with Tesla fleet learning to deploy training workloads using our massive datasets, and design a public facing API that will bring Dojo to the masses.

 Apply cutting-edge research to train deep neural networks on problems ranging from perception to control.
 Our per-camera networks analyze raw images to perform semantic segmentation, object detection and monocular depth estimation.
 Our birds-eye-view networks take video from all cameras to output the road layout, static infrastructure and 3D objects directly in the top-down view.
-Our networks learn from the most complicated and diverse scenarios in the world, iteratively sourced from our fleet of nearly 1M vehicles in real time.
+Our networks learn from the most complicated and diverse scenarios in the world, iteratively sourced from our fleet of millions of vehicles in real time.
 A full build of Autopilot neural networks involves 48 networks that take 70,000 GPU hours to train 🔥.
 Together, they output 1,000 distinct tensors (predictions) at each timestep.